raocodes/JWT-Decoder-Client/README.md

 # JWT-Decoder-Client
-A simple electron app to decode your JWT tokens.
-Supports decoding of all JWT tokens and verification/expiry check on tokens encrypted with HMAC signing method (HS256, HS384, HS512).
+A simple electron app to decode your JSON Web tokens.
+Supports decoding of all JSON web tokens and verification/expiry check on tokens encrypted with HMAC signing method (HS256, HS384, HS512).

 The app is built using Bootstrap 5 ([bootstrap-dark-5](https://github.com/vinorodrigues/bootstrap-dark-5) used for automatic theme switching based on OS theme setting), ElectronJS and the following node modules: